Tess Daly: Other work

 In 2011, Daly's first novel, The Camera Never Lies, a tale of love behind the scenes, was published by Coronet, an imprint of Hodder & Stoughton.
 It's Up to You New York, Daly's second book, was published in 2013.

 In 2013, she became the new face of L'Oréal.
 In December 2017, Daly became the new face of Vitabiotics' Wellwoman supplement brand.
 She is the co-founder, with former swimwear model Gayle Lawton, of the swimwear brand Naia Beach.

 Personal life

 Daly married DJ and television presenter Vernon Kay on 12 September 2003 at St Mary's Catholic Church in Horwich, near Bolton.
-They have two daughters, born in 2004 and 2009, and live in Beaconsfield, Buckinghamshire.
+They have two daughters, born in 2004 and 2009, and have lived in Beaconsfield, Buckinghamshire.
+In May 2026, Daly and Kay announced on Instagram that they had separated.

 Daly was appointed Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to broadcasting.